S21 (Berlin): History

-Former service

-The two former services were operated with 15 kV, 16.7 Hz AC overhead lines, while all other S-Bahn lines in Berlin were and are operated with 800 V DC third rail.
-It was operated by Deutsche Bahn.

-First operation in 2006

-S21 service was introduced with the opening of the Berlin North-South mainline and the new Berlin Hauptbahnhof central station, while the 2006 FIFA World Cup took place in Germany.
-DBAG Class 423 trains were used, these trains were borrowed from the Munich, Stuttgart and Frankfurt S-Bahn networks.
-The first S21 service was discontinued on July 11, 2006.

-Second operation in 2009

-In 2009 the S-Bahn service had to be strongly shortened due to lack of rolling stock.
-As a replacement and addition for the North-South S-Bahn route (S1, S2, S25 service), the S21 ran again.
-Some S21 trains were extended to Hennigsdorf as a replacement for S25.
-This time, trains of the Munich, Stuttgart and Rhine-Ruhr S-Bahn networks were used.

 Future

-The second North-South route (third rail) is planned since the 1930s.
-This route has the working title S21, but the route will not be exclusively served by the S21 service.
-A first part was planned to be opened in 2017, connecting Berlin's central station with the northern part of the circle line.
-An S21 shuttle train will operate between Hauptbahnhof and Gesundbrunnen.
+The second North-South route (third rail) has been planned since the 1930s.
+This route has the working title S21.
+The first part was planned to be opened in 2017, connecting Berlin's central station with the northern part of the circle line.
+An S15 shuttle train will operate between Hauptbahnhof and Gesundbrunnen.

-With the opening of the second section Hauptbahnhof – Potsdamer Platz, there will be changes.
-S1 which goes from Oranienburg to Wannsee will be diverted via the second north-south line, the first north-south line will still have S2, S25, and S26.
+With the opening of the second section (Hauptbahnhof – Potsdamer Platz), there will be changes.
+S1, which goes from Oranienburg to Wannsee, will be diverted via the second north-south line, while the first north-south line will still have S2, S25, and S26.
 Finally, the S85 that was terminating at Pankow, will be diverted at Schönhauser Allee via the Berliner Ringbahn, then Berlin Hauptbahnhof, Potsdamer Platz, Yorckstraße (Großgörschenstraße), Schöneberg, Steglitz and terminating at Zehlendorf via S1 to increase frequencies on the Wannsee line.

-The S21 will be introduced from Jungfernheide to Potsdamer Platz via Berlin Hauptbahnhof when it opens.